OFFER ENDS 9/4/2018 - Copy and paste the coupon code from here: POOCHIEDOG

 How To Install The Wire Using The Easy Install Method

 1. Starting at the end of the neutral or twisted cable, attach the end of your dog fence wire to a stake, shovel, garden trough or any tool that will hold the wire in place and prevent it from moving as you are spooling your wire around the perimeter of your property.
 Begin un-spooling the wire around your chosen perimeter bearing in mind that your final destination will be your original starting point.
 We recommend that you use ground staples when you round corners to keep the wire in place.
 We also recommend as you are spooling off wire that you temporarily staple the wire every 50-60 feet with a garden staple.
 This will ensure that your wire doesn’t move during the installation process.
-Pro Tip: Remember to always make rounded corners on your properties four corners, corners should be rounded so as to avoid signal cancellation.
+Pro Tip: Remember to always make rounded corners on your properties four corners.
+The corners should be rounded so as to avoid signal cancellation.

 2. Continue laying your dog fence wire.
 As you cross driveways, pathways, sidewalks and other heavy traffic areas secure the dog fence cable to the ground leaving at least 2-4 foot of slack on both ends.
 You will need to come back to this area later and complete the permanent installation.
 Refer to the Crossing Pathways section for complete instructions.